playportal-studio/PPSDK-Android/README.md

 ---
 ## Configure
-* Be sure to import the playPORTAL SDK.
+* Be sure to import the playPORTAL SDK into your "main" activity.
 	```
 	import com.dynepic.ppsdk_android.*;
 	```